RonghaoHu/Rayleigh_Taylor/README.md

 Rayleigh_Taylor
 ===============
-This is an inviscid hydrodynamics solver making use of HLL Rieman Solver.
+This is an parallel implemention of compressible inviscid fluid solver on Graphics Processing Units using NVIDIA's CUDA.
 Contributed by NYU graduate student:
-Xiaoyi Xie, Yu Guo, Xinwei Li.
+Xiaoyi Xie, Xinwei Li, Yu Guo.

+Also it's the final project for NYU Fall 12 Course--High Performance Computing.